 Many application mapping solutions use agents for discovery, justifying this by claiming that they provide better accuracy, more information or greater affordability.
 However, agents are a cumbersome and complex solution when it comes to that purpose.

 First, IT teams need to put agents everywhere, or they run the risk of having gaps in their infrastructure maps and losing comprehensive visibility.
 Second, the use of agents means that people need to know in advance what they are monitoring.
 Since agent-based solutions rely on human knowledge, this makes them less reliable than the alternatives.
-(For more information, see our Guide to IT Audits.)
+(For more information, see our guide to it asset management.)

 Here is a summary of the advantages of agentless scanning over agent-based scanning in this context.